Recurse-ML/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 Keep in mind that when using `Query` inside of `Annotated` you cannot use the `default` parameter for `Query`.

-Instead, use the actual default value of the function parameter.
+Instead use the actual default value of the function parameter.
 Otherwise, it would be inconsistent.

 For example, this is not allowed: